hypetony/hypetony/README.md

-# What's goodieeee 👋
-My name is Tony and I'm passionate about sports and technology.
-Here, you'll find a collection of my data analysis projects that showcase my skills and interests.
-From creating data pipelines to analyzing financial models, I love exploring the intersection of these fields to create impact.
-You can browse around and explore the projects I've worked on.
-I'm new to GitHub and coding, so any tips and advice would be greatly appreciated.
-Let's build, thank you for stopping by!
+# Welcome to My GitHub!
+Hi, I'm Tony—a data analyst, filmmaker, and stock investor passionate about uncovering insights, storytelling, and strategic decision-making.
+My work spans data analytics, automation, and financial modeling, with a strong interest in entrepreneurship, soccer, and basketball.

+Here, you'll find a mix of data-driven projects, from building machine learning pipelines to analyzing market trends and sports analytics.
+As I continue growing in coding and GitHub, I welcome any tips, feedback, or collaborations.

+Let’s connect and build something great—thanks for stopping by! 🚀

 ### Virtual Experience Data Analytics Consulting Program Participant - KPMG
 Recently, I completed the KPMG Data Analytics Virtual Consulting Internship, an experience that defied conventional learning methods by emphasizing self-driven exploration and problem-solving.
 The program revolved around three pivotal tasks: Data Quality Assessment, Data Insights, and Data Presentation, centring on a provided business dataset encompassing customer demographics, transactions, and more.